Contributors: Hjax, catbomb, Lussless

 Track breakdown for Tokyo 2400m.

-In contrast, on the Tokyo 2400m track, the Uma will begin her last spurt at the 1600m mark, which starts on a corner and immediately follows with the final corner.
-There are no straights within the Accel Zone, which means Straightaway Spurt cannot activate.
-In contrast, since the final corner begins only 25m after the start of the spurt, Maruzensky's Red Shift/LP1211-M is useful, as it will consistently activate in the Accel Zone.
+In contrast, on the Tokyo 2400m track, the Uma will begin her Last Spurt at the 1600m mark, which starts on a Corner and is immediately followed by the final Corner.
+There are no Straights within the Accel Zone, which means Straightaway Spurt cannot activate.
+In contrast, since the final Corner begins only 25m after the start of the Spurt, Maruzensky's Red Shift/LP1211-M is useful.

 The Accel Zone of the Tokyo 2400m track, which starts on a corner.